-The transaction log also contains data on such as transfer history, free allocation, verified emissions, compliance status surrender history and which units were used in surrenders.
-What information is public is regulated in the Registry Regulation.
+The transaction log contains data on transfer history, free allocation, verified emissions, compliance status surrender history and which units were used in surrenders.
+The Registry Regulation regulates which information is public.

 The purpose of the EUTL